 Does low estrogen cause joint pain?

-One of the many important jobs that the hormone estrogen does is to protect your joints and reduce inflammation.
+And one of the many essential jobs that estrogen does is to protect your joints and reduce inflammation.

-So when your estrogen levels fall during perimenopause and don’t offer as much protection, your joints can become stiff and painful.
+So when your estrogen levels fall during perimenopause, they don’t offer as much protection, meaning your joints become stiff and painful.

-You’re also more at risk of developing osteoporosis, a condition where your bones become brittle and weak.
+You’re also more at risk of developing osteoporosis, a condition where your bones become weaker and more prone to breaking.